larry-athey/rpi-smart-still/README.md

 **NO, THERE IS NOTHING ILLEGAL ABOUT THIS PROJECT!
 IT DOESN'T MAKE YOU DO ILLEGAL THINGS OR PREVENT YOU FROM GETTING A DISTILLATION LICENSE IN THE USA!
 THIS IS ONLY A TOOL!**

+_**NOTE:** Contrary to popular misconception, this system does not take away your ability to manually run your still.
+This system is actually completely stupid until you manually run your still with it and take notes that you would then use to create programs.
+Every still is different and requires a training period before this system can begin replaying distillation runs._

 Let me start off by saying that I'm no master distiller and I don't pretend to be one.
 YouTube and other social media sites already have more than enough self-idolizing hacks and frauds _(usually sporting a Popcorn Sutton photo as their profile picture)_ who think that they're legends in the distilling world and should be on the cast of Moonshiners _(a'la, "Cyrus Mason" and "Windsong", the Still'n The Clear charlatans)_. **I'm just a nobody hobby distiller.
 Not an internet celebrity or a deluded podcaster wannabe, and I most certainly do not idolize reality TV "stars".
 That kind of mentality is for juveniles and posers.
 I'm simply a hacker, period.**

 I'm a veteran software engineer with over 45 years programming experience and a strong emphasis in the areas of automation and remote device management.
 Even though I'm only a hobby distiller, I know very well what needs to be done in order to automate a non-commercial dephleg reflux still and maintain a targeted output.
 It's all just a matter of temperature control and monitoring results, same things that a human does.